SalmonBrawl/Wordpress-Runbook/README.md

 ### Setting up a database in MySQL
 #### Ok great work so far, now would be a good time to take a quick break, grab a coffee or a top up on your wine then we'll move forward.
 Next we will be setting up a MySQL database to connect to our wordpress download.
 This would also be a good time to take a snapshot of your server.
 An easy place to restart from if some other issues come up.

 1. The first step is to enter into MySQL through our terminal.
-We can do this by following the protocol of "MySQL -u Username -p".
+We can do this by following the protocol of "mysql -u Username -p".
 Remember that with MySQL the user is root not your Ubuntu username.
 It will then prompt you for a password which you will enter from when we first installed it.

 2. Now that we are inside our MySQL tje first thing we will do is create a user.
 I will write down the syntax here and you can see practical input in the code area.
 "CREATE USER 'wordpressuser'@'localhost' IDENTIFIED BY 'password';"